Skip to main contentSkip to navigation

 My vzdump backup file is corrupted.
 Can you extract data from it?

-vzdump creates LZO, gzip, or zstd-compressed tar archives containing the VM configuration and disk image.
+vzdump creates LZO, gzip, or zstd-compressed VMA (Virtual Machine Archive) files for KVM VMs, and tar archives for LXC containers.
 If the archive header is intact but the compressed stream has errors, we decompress up to the corruption point and extract whatever data is recoverable.
-For raw-format vzdump backups, the disk image can be extracted directly even if the tar metadata is damaged.
+For raw-format vzdump backups, the disk image can be extracted directly even if the VMA or tar metadata is damaged.

 Can you restore from a Proxmox Backup Server datastore with corrupted chunks?